scot-taylor-ibm/compare-comply/schema.md

         - `type`: The type of attribute.
 Possible values are `Address`, `Currency`, `DateTime`, `Location`, `Organization`, and `Person`.
         - `text`: The text that is associated with the attribute.
         - `location`: The location of the attribute as defined by its `begin` and `end` indexes.
     - `key_value_pairs`: An array that specifies any key-value pairs in tables in the input document.
-For more information, see [Understanding key-value pairs](/docs/services/compare-comply/tables.html#key-value-pairs).
+For more information, see [Understanding key-value pairs](/docs/services/compare-comply?topic=compare-comply-understanding_tables#key-value-pairs).
       - `key`: An object that specifies a key for a key-value pair.
-        - `cell_id`: The unique ID of the key span in the table.
+        - `cell_id`: The unique ID of the key in the table.
         - `location`: The location of the key cell in the input document as defined by its `begin` and `end` indexes.
         - `text`: The text content of the table cell without HTML markup.
       - `value`: An array that specifies the value or values for a key-value pair.
-        - `cell_id`: The unique ID of the value span in the table.
+        - `cell_id`: The unique ID of the value in the table.
         - `location`: The location of the value cell in the input document as defined by its `begin` and `end` indexes.
         - `text`: The text content of the table cell without HTML markup.
   - `document_structure`: An object that describes the structure of the input document.